 When you think of Cape May, New Jersey, colorful Victorian homes and B&Bs spring to mind, but what you might not know is Cape May is considered a top spot for birding in North America, especially for raptors.
-Check in at the Cape May Bird Observatory where they can tell you about their migration monitoring projects or plan a trip to their spring and fall festivals.
+Check in at New Jersey Audubon's Cape May Bird Observatory where they can tell you about their migration monitoring projects or plan a trip to their spring and fall festivals.
 Download a map or checklist before you get there or hire a guide to help in the hunt.

 Acadia National Park is overrun with birds!
 That's because it has plenty of places for them to congregate with easy access to food and water, like on Mount Desert Island.
 Several areas around the park are prime for bird watching; try the Precipice for nesting peregrine falcons, take the Carriage Roads to "spot a feeding flock of songbirds" or head to Eagle Lake or Bubble Pond.
 In the summer, plan a trip during the Acadia Birding Festival (June 2-5, 2016) and make time for HawkWatch on North Ridge Trail.